Are you ready to deepen your personal practice and to allow the teacher within you to emerge?

 Student-centred teaching - let go of a one-size-fits-all approach, and learn to engage with the humans on the mat right in front of you

-Verbal cues, demonstration and consent-based hands-on assists to effectively guide and teach your students
+Verbal cues, demonstration and consent-based hands-on assists to effectively guide and teach your students in asana and pranayama

 Intuitive, present-moment teaching, integrating acquired knowledge with your innate wisdom